yankailab/OpenKAI/README.md

 </p>

 ## OpenKAI: A modern framework for unmanned vehicle and robot control
-OpenKAI (Kinetic AI) is an open-source framework that supports rapid development of unmanned vehicles and robots that incorporate AI, varied sensors, actuators, etc..
+OpenKAI (Kinetic AI) is an open-source framework that realize rapid development of unmanned vehicles and robots that incorporate AI, sensors, actuators, etc..
 OpenKAI is light weight to run on embedded hardwares.
-A simple and unified multi-threading modular architecture written purely in C++ makes it highly customizable for versatile applications.
+A simple and unified multi-threading modular architecture written purely in C++ makes it highly customizable for versatile applications and easily expanded to support new devices.

 We are keep adding supports for sensors and actuators available on market from hackable modules to industry solutions.
 The supported devices can be used easily as an abstracted object in OpenKAI.
-We welcome contributions from device vendors to provide evaluation device, as well as coders from open-source community.
+We welcome contributions from vendors to provide evaluation device, as well as coders from open-source community.

 ## Platforms
 Tested but not limited to